 Spending Money: Tipping, Credit Cards, & Fake Bills

 - Taxi drivers are notorious for giving fake bills.
 The way they typically do it is if you want to pay with a 50 or 100 note for a 30 pesos ride, you’ll hand them the money asking if they have change and they’ll hand you back a fake saying yours was fake.
 It’s always better to have small bills for cab rides.
 You can usually tell a bill is fake because the color is off and the texture isn’t right.
 Also, hold it up to the light to see if there is a watermark (be sure to look at both sides because sometimes it’s printed on one side instead of being a real watermark).
+See our post on how to identify fake bills and take the test.

 - There’s no need to tip taxi drivers.
 Most will round down or up so as not to have to use coins.
 If you want to tip, you might just tell them to round up to the next full peso.